weMail/wemail/readme.txt

 - **Automate email:** Welcome new subscribers with automated emails without manually doing it every time.

-- **Auto Clean List** weMail will automatically clean list based on bounce email so that you don’t have to keep track manually.
+- **Auto Clean List:** weMail will automatically clean list based on bounce email so that you don’t have to keep track manually.

 - **Bounce Handling :** Bounce handling feature will help you maintain email lists effortlessly without configure it for hard bounce and soft bounce.